 Online:

-You can upload the form online at MyFedLoan.org/FileUpload, if FedLoan is currently your loan servicer.
+You can upload the form online by visiting MOHELA.com, if MOHELA is currently your loan servicer.

-After certifying the first time, you should complete this form once a year as well as each time that you change jobs.
+After certifying the first time, you should complete this form once a year and each time you change jobs.

 Why recertification is important

-Certifying your employment the first time is important because you can make sure your employment qualifies and get your loans transferred to FedLoan, which manages the PSLF program.
-Note that if FedLoan fails to get back to you about your certification status, you can ask for a manual recount of your payments.
+Certifying your employment the first time is important because you can make sure your employment qualifies and get your loans transferred to MOHELA, which manages the PSLF program.
+Note that if MOHELA fails to get back to you about your certification status, you can ask for a manual recount of your payments.

-But recertifying each year is important, too, for a number of reasons.
-First, it can help you track your payments so you know you’re on your way to making 120 payments.
-On top of that, if you change jobs, you can ensure that your new employment still qualifies for the program so there are no surprises.
+But recertifying each year is important, too, for several reasons.
+First, it can help you track your student loan repayment, so you know you’re on your way to making 120 payments.
+On top of that, if you change jobs, you can ensure that your new employment still qualifies for the Public Service Loan Forgiveness Program, so there are no surprises.

-And as your loans will be serviced FedLoan during this process, you’ll have practice filling out forms for when it’s time to officially submit the full application.
+And as your loans will be serviced by MOHELA during this process, you’ll have to practice filling out forms for when it’s time to officially submit the full PSLF application.

 If you don’t recertify, there are no hard consequences — but you’ll have to submit the PSLF Employment Certification Form for the previous 10 years of work.
 Might as well stay on top of it as you go through the process.